Madeleine Dior: The Les Rhumbs garden in Granville

-Throughout her life, Madeleine Dior lived out her passion for flowers through the transformation of the windswept land surrounding her villa in Granville into a beautiful English-style garden.
+Throughout her life, Madeleine Dior lived out her passion for flowers through the improvement of the grounds surrounding her villa in Granville into a English-style garden.
 First she had a veranda added to the façade of the house, which sheltered a winter garden, and planted a small wood of umbrella pines to protect her plants from the wind.
 This was a bold choice of tree for the Normandy coast.
 She also had windbreak walls put up to protect the property, and finally she had a greenhouse built where the plants were overwintered.
 On the advice of Christian Dior, the greenhouse was replaced in 1925 by a pergola and pool; a rose garden was planted nearby a short while later.
 The creation of the garden became a two-person job, which created a bond between Madeleine Dior and her son: the latter organized it by positioning the features, while she took care of the planting.
 The result was a complex planting scheme that sheltered the most fragile flowers from the wind: "Madeleine Dior's planting formed curtains of shielding greenery, so that the second was more precious and the third consisted of plants that it would have been impossible to grow here: geraniums, roses, jasmine...
 All these protective screens created layers, structures and motif effects," explains the garden's current landscape gardener.

 James de Coquet, journalist for Le Figaro, remembered being amazed by his visit to Les Rhumbs in 1929: "I complimented Madame Dior on her beautiful garden.
 I told her she must have an excellent gardener."

 In 1997, the villa, which had been purchased by the town of Granville in 1932, became the Musée Christian Dior.
 The garden, Madeleine Dior's life work, is one of the few "artistic gardens" of the early 20th century to have been preserved.
 For student landscape gardners, it is also an exceptional subject of study.